haiku/haiku/ReadMe.md

  * http://code.metager.de/source/xref/haiku (provided by MetaGer)

 ### Contributing documentation
-The main piece of documentation that still needs work are the API docs (found in the tree at `docs/user`).
+The main piece of documentation that still needs work is the API docs (found in the tree at `docs/user`).
 Just find an undocumented class, write documentation for it, and [submit a patch](https://dev.haiku-os.org/wiki/CodingGuidelines/SubmittingPatches).